One of the most frequent questions I hear from patients before surgery is, “How long will it take me to wake up from general anesthesia?”

 - The most commonly used intravenous anti-anxiety drug is midazolam (Versed).
 Midazolam levels in your blood drop quickly after administration of the drug is terminated, resulting in rapid awakening.

-- HOW LONG YOUR SURGERY LASTS
+- YOUR WAKE UP FROM ANESTHESIA DEPENDS ON HOW LONG YOUR SURGERY LASTS

 - The shorter your surgery lasts, the less injectable and inhaled drugs you will receive.